pokt-network/pocket/docs/devlog/devlog11.md

 Our goal was **to finalize and demo** as much as possible from the [previous iteration](https://github.com/pokt-network/pocket/blob/main/docs/devlog/devlog10.md).

-Though this was not fully complete, we:
+🟡 Though this was not fully complete, we give ourselves an overall `6.5/10` by:

-1. Reviewed & merged in a lot of code
+1. Reviewing & merged in a lot of code necessary for the demos
-2. Had a couple internal demos & presentations
+2. Doing a couple of internal demos & presentations
 3. Aiming to tie the 🪢 this iteration
+4. Having one huge demo showcasing all the hard work from the last couple of iterations

 #### P2P - Presentation & Audio